torkvato/CombatStats-MM67-mod/README.md

 **https://drive.google.com/file/d/1-Q_2YfdmWr18vBhJOxPIJjXPreb9W3Ih**

 - Uninstall: run ccUninst.bat in Scripts folder.
 The game flow is not affected by mod installation and deinstallation
+- Bug reportin and support in the TG group - https://t.me/+WAc2jt1nvT1iMzIy

 **Configuration**
 You can check the available config options in the Scripts/General/ccInit.lua file